odipar/spread/README.md

 Wouldn't you?
 If not, read no further.

-Currently, I *can't* know what my Windows 10 is doing, even when I want it so.
+Currently, I can't know what my Windows 10 is doing, or is *very* hard to find out.
 That's because most of Windows 10:

 * Is compiled to machine code that bears no resemblence to the original source code.
 * Hides intricate worlds of mutable objects after abstract interfaces.